Dopaminergic system and PET

-Dopamine (DA, 3,4-dihydroxyphenethylamine, 3-hydroxytyramine) is a catecholamine neurotransmitter that also is a precursor to the synthesis of other neurotransmitters, including norepinephrine (NE) and epinephrine.
-Dopaminergic system is involved reward, locomotion, motivation, and numerous other processes, and abnormalities of the dopaminergic system in the CNS can lead to diseases such as Parkinson’s disease and schizophrenia.
+Dopamine (DA, 3,4-dihydroxyphenethylamine, 3-hydroxytyramine) is a catecholamine neurotransmitter that also is a precursor to the synthesis of other neurotransmitters, including noradrenaline (NE) and adrenaline.

 Dopaminergic pathways in the CNS